Complete Financial Questionnaire

 Yikes.

-Plus an estimated average loss of income of €1,500 per month as you give up work or reduce your hours.
-Imagine trying to work while enduring gruelling rounds of chemo.
+Add to this an estimated loss of income of €1,500 per month as you give up work or reduce your hours.

 So you’re down €1500 in income and up €1000 in expenses.

 Realistically, would you be able to come up with the extra €2,500 per month for your treatment?
-That’s €30,000 a year.

 The financial strain led to serious resentment from my husband and the breakup of our marriage in the end

-Which leads nicely onto:
+This leads nicely onto:

 How much Critical Illness Insurance Cover do you need?

-If we go off the above example of cover for cancer treatment, €30,000 is a good number.
-Obviously, if you earn and spend more, it’s a different set of factors (one year’s after-tax income at a minimum)– but for most people, those 30gs are a good shout for decent cover without breaking the bank.
+Obviously, if you earn and spend more, it’s a different set of factors (one year’s after-tax income at a minimum)– but for most people, those €30k is a good shout without breaking the bank.

-How do I buy serious illness cover?
+How do I buy Serious illness Cover?

-You have a couple of options here.
 You can buy Critical Illness Cover on its own, or you can buy it as an add-on to Life Insurance.

-In this first example, they’re just buying Life Insurance – dual cover, €250,000 over 30 years.
+In this first example, they’re just buying life insurance – dual coverage, €250,000 over 30 years.

 It’ll cost them: